" ... and so , we give you a recipe. How you cook with it is your business."

 we become 'whole' because we are being complemented by others,

 meaning that we can understand ourselves by "what we are not".

 That, to me, is a misunderstanding of the truth...
-We take part to
+We are here to

-recognize ourselves in the other... only it's not always easy to acknowledge if we
+recognize ourselves in the other... only it's not always easy to acknowledge when we

 don't like what we see.